beiranvand-karim/bowling-game-score-calculator/README.md

 #### scaffold

 this game is created using angular command line tool.
-Using the folowing command:
+Using the following command:
 `ng new bowling-game-score-calculator --routing --style=scss --package-manager=yarn`